YuukanOO/uniformcss.com/get-started/fundamentals/configuration.md

 ---
 title: Configuration
+description: A quick introduction to how customization works.
 date: 1000-01-01
 ---

-### Customizing Uniform
+## Customizing Uniform

 There are **two ways** you can customize Uniform to fit your project needs, **Basic** and **Native**.
 The Basic way to configure Uniform is to simply apply CSS variable overrides inside the `:root` pseudo element.
-The native method requires a native Sass implementation and overrides are performed in the form of a <a class="hover.underline" href="https://sass-lang.com/documentation/at-rules/use#configuration">module configuration</a>.
+The native method requires Sass and overrides are performed in the form of a <a class="hover:underline" href="https://sass-lang.com/documentation/at-rules/use#configuration">module configuration</a>.

 {% include shortcodes/video, id: 'tLqqi5gyxQg' %}